gogo2464/Unity-Robotics-Hub/README.md

 ![ROS](https://img.shields.io/badge/ros2-foxy-brightgreen)
 ![Unity](https://img.shields.io/badge/unity-2020.2+-brightgreen)

-This is a central repository for tools, tutorials, resources, and documentation for robotic simulation in Unity.
+This is a central repository for any tools, tutorials, resources, and documentation for robotic simulation in Unity.

 > The contents of this repository are in active development.
 Its features and API are subject to significant change as development progresses.